drimchansky/DEPRECATED-DRIMchansky/src/data/notes/rules.md

 - Don't judge anyone.
 Attempt to see another person's point of view.
 Be kind.
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Give feedback.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.

-  Health
+## Health

 - Exercise.
 30+ min cardio/weights daily.
 - Drink lots of water & tea.
 Limit coffee.
 No sugar.
 - Start every morning with workout & shower.
-- Brush/floss teeth & clean face every morning/evening.
+- Brush teeth & clean face every morning/evening.
 - Sleep ~8 hours each day.
 - Everything in moderation. (i.e. alcohol)

+## Focus

 - Break problems down.
 Solve each step one at a time.
 Know the end goal.
 - When focusing, do the active task.
 No news/distractions.
 No context switching.
 - Spend mindful time on all devices.